-Senior Lecturer in Educational Research Methods Area (MIDE), at the Department of Didactic and Education Theory (Faculty of Teacher Training and Education) of the Autonomous University of Madrid (UAM).
+Chairholder of the UNESCO Chair on Education for Social Justice at the Autonomous University of Madrid (UAM).
+Senior Lecturer in Educational Research Methods at the Faculty of Teacher Training and Education of the UAM.
 Coordinator of the Research Group “Educational Change for Social Justice” (GICE-UAM), Academic Secretary of the University Institute of Human Rights, Democracy, Culture of Peace and Nonviolence (DEMOSPAZ) of the UAM.
 General Coordinator of the Ibero-American Research Network on Change and School Effectiveness (RINACE) and the Research Network on Leadership and Educational Improvement (RILME).
 Director of REICE, Ibero-American Journal on Quality, Effectiveness and Change in Education, of the Ibero-American Journal of Educational Evaluation, and of the International Journal of Education for Social Justice.

 He has been General Coordinator of the Latin American Laboratory for the Evaluation of the Education Quality (LLECE) of UNESCO, and Director of Studies at the Educational Research and Documentation Center (CIDE) of the Ministry of Education.